How discipline shapes the meaning of value creation in higher education; implications for enterprise, entrepreneurship and employability.

 Dr Jane Nolan leads modules relating to Music and the Creative Industries.
 She researches employability, and entrepreneurship in Music and the wider Creative and Cultural Industries.

-• Dr Carys Watts, Newcastle University
+• Carys Watts, Newcastle University

 Dr Carys Watts, Senior Lecturer in Enterprise, School of Biomedical, Nutritional and Sport Sciences, Newcastle University